marbl/SALSA/README.md

 # SALSA: A tool to scaffold long read assemblies with Hi-C

 This code is used to scaffold your assemblies using Hi-C data.
+This version implements some improvements in the original SALSA algorithm.
+If you want to use the old version, it can be found in the `old_salsa` branch.

-To use the code first run the following command:
+To use the latest version, first run the following commands:
 ```
   cd SALSA
   make